PatrickHenson/patrickhenson.github.io/_posts/2026-08-27-the-first-90-days.md

 layout: post
 title: "The First 90 Days"
 tags: [ books ]
-description: "Required reading before any new role — how to ramp up deliberately instead of reacting your way through the first few months."
+description: "Required reading before taking a new role.
+Ramp up deliberately instead of reacting your way through the first few months."
 ---

 The First 90 Days — Michael Watkins

-Required reading before any new role — how to ramp up deliberately instead of reacting your way through the first few months.
+Required reading before taking a new role.
+Ramp up deliberately instead of reacting your way through the first few months.